 A Big Kick in PCB Interconnect Solutions: Multi-Board Best Practices

-In today’s world of densely packed components, advanced manufacturing capabilities, and wonky product shapes, you may find yourself at a loss for horizontal real estate and looking into vertical space.
-More specifically, you may come across a situation in which you need to separate your PCB into two, three or even twelve boards.
+In today’s world of densely packed components (HDI), advanced manufacturing capabilities, and wonky product shapes, you may find yourself at a loss for horizontal real estate and looking into vertical space.
+More specifically, you may come across a situation in which you need to separate your printed circuit board into two, three or even twelve HDI boards.
 The beauty of your PCB-city comes in when you can start producing a multi-board PCB design.

 Whether it be your consideration of space within a product or to keep signal isolated from one another, you’ll likely need your boards to talk to each other.
 Enter PCB interconnection: the practice of running physical, non-printed cables between multiple printed boards in order to achieve a fully connected circuit.
 With the city laid out (and a three-hour break for Inception), we can know more about the situations requiring our multi-board PCB cities to bend and stack.